Updated 14 April 2021

-Wales moved countrywide to level four, the highest level of restrictions, on 20 December.
+Wales moved countrywide to level four, the highest level of restrictions, on 20 December, however on 27 March travel restrictions were lifted and country-wide travel is permitted.
 On this page, we've tried to compile some of the key stakeholder questions to help you understand what the current situation means for you and your horse.

 Horses may be ridden for exercise and the advice is for it to ‘start and end at home’.
 Exercise should be carried out alone or with members of you household or support bubble.
 Hacking is also permitted, although you should avoid crossing the border into England.